sajannethsara/Work/CPU Structure and ISA.md

 ---

-# 🌟 Chapter 1: Introduction to Computer Architecture
+# 🌟 Chapt22er 1: Introduction to Computer Architecture

 ### What is Computer Architecture?